 Small claims court fees depend on how much you're claiming.
-If you win, you get these fees back: the court orders the defendant to pay them.
+If you win, the Court will usually order the defendant to pay them, meaning you should get them back.

 Court fees